boinkkitty/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a person**

+Guarantees:
+* A properly formatted person's information with all mandatory details will be added to the list of persons.

+**MSS**

+1. User requests to add a person's information.
+2. User enters the details of the person.
+3. AddressBook adds the person.
+4. AddressBook shows the list of person including newly added person.

+    Use case ends.

+**Extensions**

+* 2a.
+User did not provide all mandatory details of a person
+  * 2a1.
+AddressBook shows an error message

+    Use case ends.

+* 2b.
+User did not comply with required formatting for details of a person.
+    * 2b1.
+AddressBook shows an error message.

+      Use case ends

 **Use case: Delete a person**

 **MSS**